ndtu/cse15l-lab-reports-1/lab-report-1-week-2.md

 ![Image](pic6.png)

-* Another example of a command you can write is the one below:

-`ssh cs15lwi22ans@ieng6.ucsd.edu "ls" javac WhereAmI.java; java WhereAmI`
+* Another example of a command you can write is the one below is `cp javac WhereAmI.java NewMain java; javac NewMain.java; java WhereAmI`.
+This saves keystrokes as we can write this in one line instead of writing `cp WhereAmI.java NewMain java`, `javac NewMain.java` `java WhereAmI` in three lines.
+When also wanting to run this code again, this saves 7 keys as you only need to click the up arrow key and enter key each instead of 6 and 3 times respectively for the second three-line option.